Skip to main content

 Prospective Students

 Step 2.
-Both Design Animation and CS Animation must take DESAN 101 and pass a review of your work to move into the pre-major status.
+Both Design and CS Animation students must take DESAN 101 and pass a review of their work in order to be moved into the pre-major status.

 Step 3.
-Finish your Design or CS Animation prerequisite classes and submit a portfolio for review.
+Finish Design or CS Animation prerequisite classes and submit a portfolio for review by the board.

 Step 4.
-Pass the Portfolio Review and you will be accepted into the Major.
+Pass the Portfolio Review to be accepted into the Major.

-See 'How to Apply' link below for more detailed information.
+Use 'How to Apply' links below for more detailed information.

 Animation Major